yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot showing the restored database in SQL Server Management Studio.](images/v-bk-sql7.png "Restored database")

-    > **Note:** You can now either copy data from the restored database to the production database or add this database to the Always On Availability Group and switch the Web tier to use the restored database.
+    > **Note**: You can now either copy data from the restored database to the production database or add this database to the Always On Availability Group and switch the Web tier to use the restored database.

 ## After the hands-on lab